bodrick/awesome/TOPICS.md

 *   [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

-## office

-*   [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
-*   [xceedsoftware/DocX](https://github.com/xceedsoftware/DocX) - Fast and easy to use .NET library that creates or modifies Microsoft Word files without installing Word.
-*   [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - Your One-Stop Publication Workbench
-*   [meetfranz/franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.

 ## ata

 *   [hiyohiyo/CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo) - CrystalDiskInfo